shoal3/ExtraFlagGloss/README.md

-# Alternative Gloss for Extra Flags
+# New Gloss for Extra Flags
+In development.
+May change in the future.

-### GUIDE- How To Use This Gloss And Make Flag Icons
+### GUIDE- How To Use This Gloss

 This guide is meant for GIMP.
 I don't use Paint.NET but there is a .pdn file anyway.